-- a.
-Operational and maintenance personnel, special fixtures, special instrumentation, etc., that are utilized and/or consumed in a single element of testing and that should be included under that element of testing - K.3.4.6 Test Facilities.
+K.3.4.6 Test Facilities.
 The special test facilities required for performance of the various developmental tests necessary to prove the design and reliability of the system or subsystem.

-a.
-Test tank test fixtures, propulsion test fixtures, white rooms, test chambers, range/targeting facilities a.
-All effort associated with the design, development, and production of deliverable training equipment and its associated software as well as the execution of training services
+- a.
+Test tank test fixtures, propulsion test fixtures, white rooms, test chambers, range/targeting facilities - b.
+Cost to the program of developing and/or providing the test capability.